 If you cannot attend your given appointment please call 01273 307555 to cancel or reschedule.
 On average 40 people a month fail to turn up for their appointments without informing us.
 These appointment slots could be put to good use and offered to another patient, allowing the doctors and nurses to reduce any backlog of patients and reduce waiting times.
 Please think of others when you can no longer attend or need a scheduled appointment.

 Please remember that each general consultation appointment is for one patient only and for ten minutes.
 If you have more than one issue we will do are best to address patient needs, however, we will need to prioritise with the patient at the time and what may need to be deferred to a later appointment.
-Please bear in mind we do try our best to run to time bearing in mind there will always be unavoidable emergencies that may require some flexibility.
+Please bear in mind we do try our best to run to time however there will always be unavoidable emergencies that may require some flexibility.
 It would be helpful if you would be punctual and could cancel any appointments you no longer require.
 Please note children under 14 should be accompanied by an adult.

 If you have a suspected infectious disease